 - Design, implement and evaluate strategies to address the environmental influences of culture, economics, ethics, law, policy, politics, society and technology on health outcomes.

-- Engage in the process of critical thinking, communication, change and lifelong learning as an advanced practice nurse.
+- Engage in the processes of critical thinking, communication, change and lifelong learning as an advanced practice nurse.

 The Doctor of Nursing Practice program at Salve Regina is made possible through the generosity of the Rodgers Family Foundation.